adavarski/chaos-assesment/README.md

 $ curl "http://localhost:8080/health"

-Builds and tests the Docker container.
+Builds and tests the Docker container with GitHub Actions:
 Pushes the image to DockerHub if all tests pass (you need to set DOCKER_USERNAME and DOCKER_PASSWORD as GitHub secrets).

 [{"status":"ok"}